 4.5.
 Checking and calibrating the analysers for measuring gaseous emissions

 Zero and span calibration adjustments of the analysers shall be performed using calibration gases that meet the requirements of point 5 of Appendix 2.
 The calibration gases shall be chosen to match the range of criteria emission concentrations expected during the RDE test.
-To minimise analyser drift, one should conduct the zero and span calibration of analysers at an ambient temperature that resembles, as closely as possible, the temperature experienced by the test equipment during the trip.
+To minimise analyser drift, it is recommended to conduct the zero and span calibration of analysers at an ambient temperature that resembles, as closely as possible, the temperature experienced by the test equipment during the trip.

 4.6.
 Checking the analyser for measuring particle emissions

-The zero level of the analyser shall be recorded by sampling HEPA filtered ambient air at an appropriate sampling point, usually at the inlet of the sampling line.
-The signal shall be recorded at a constant frequency which is a multiple of 1,0 Hz averaged over a period of 2 minutes; the final concentration shall be within the manufacturer’s specifications, but shall not exceed 5000 particles per cubic-centimetre.
+The zero level of the analyser shall be recorded by sampling HEPA filtered ambient air at an appropriate sampling point, ideally at the inlet of the sampling line.
+The signal shall be recorded at a constant frequency which is a multiple of 1.0 Hz averaged over a period of 2 minutes.
+The final concentration shall be within the manufacturer’s specifications, but shall not exceed 5,000 particles per cubic-centimetre.

 4.7.
 Determining vehicle speed